pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 The source-template creates one of three objects, either:

 - GitRepository.
 Created if the workload has `.spec.source.git` defined.
 - MavenArtifact.
-Created if the template is provided a value for the parameter `maven`
+Created if the template is provided a value for the parameter `maven`.
 - ImageRepository.
 Created if the workload has `.spec.source.image` defined.

 #### GitRepository

 `GitRepository` makes source code from a particular commit available as a tarball in the cluster.
 Other resources in the supply chain can then access that code.

 ##### Parameters